-When FOUR PAWS began its work in the Ukraine in 2012, the abuse of bears in dog fights was still legal.
-Although the cruel practice of bear-baiting was legally banned in 2015 thanks to campaigning by FOUR PAWS and local animal rights activists, an estimated 12 to 18 bears still live on hunting stations and are exposed to the danger of being used as fighting bears to train hounds.
+When FOUR PAWS began its work in Ukraine in 2012, the abuse of bears in dog fights was still legal.
+Although the cruel practice of bear-baiting was legally banned in 2015 thanks to campaigning by FOUR PAWS and local animal rights activists, an estimated 15 to 18 bears today still live on hunting stations and are exposed to the danger of being used as fighting bears to train hounds.
 In addition, around 80 bears are kept in other private captivities and suffer in small cages beside restaurants, hotels, and substandard private zoos.

 12-year-old male bear Misha was one of Ukraine’s #saddestbears.
 He was kept on a hunting station where he was most likely abused for bear-baiting.
 Now he can live a happy life in our BEAR SANCTUARY Domazhyr.

-Former fighting bear Laska is successfully transferred to BEAR SANCTUARY Domazhyr on Febrary 28th.
+Former fighting bear Laska is successfully transferred to BEAR SANCTUARY Domazhyr on February 28th.
 For years Laska lived in intolerable conditions in the run-down Pokrovsk Zoo close to the city of Donetsk.
-We were able to verify she was previously kept as a fighting bear and abused for training hunting dogs.
+We were able to verify she was previously kept as a fighting bear and abused for the training of hunting dogs.

 FOUR PAWS demands the prohibition of bears on hunting stations and submits 104,313 signatures to the Ukrainian government.